 Eva Beekman Gansevoort

 In 1738, she was named to receive a bequest from her father's estate.
+Her parents died while she was in her twenties.
 In 1747, she inherited a share of an Albany house.
-Her parents died while she was in her twenties.
+Perhaps she lived there until her marriage many years later.

 These Gansevoorts operated the family brewery that had fallen to Johannes Gansevoort in 1762.
 Family tradition holds that the brewery went back to the Gansevoorts following Johannes's death in 1781.